learn-co-students/nyc-web-080519/13-intro-sinatra-mvc/class-project/README.md

 - Which part of MVC do we create our responses?

 - Which part of MVC sends the response to the user?

+# MVC

+- Model
+  - any code dealing directly with our models
+  - not to be confused with migrations
+- View
+  - holds all of the files that holds our HTML
+- Controller
+  - where we create and maintain our routes
+  - Middle Man